EPUB Validation Quick Check

 Why avoid direct EPUB package edits?

-Direct package edits are fragile and drift from your manuscript source.
+Direct package edits are fragile and drift away from your manuscript source.
 Source-first fixes are more reliable for future revisions.

 Sources and Claim Checks